 6.2.A.
 For each of its educational programs, the institution justifies and documents the qualifications of its faculty members. |

-Given the range of expectations from regional accrediting bodies, plus the requirements of professional accreditors, is it better to take a high-level, overview approach, or get into the details of individual courses?
+Given the range of expectations from institutional accrediting bodies, plus the requirements of programmatic accreditors, is it better to take a high-level, overview approach, or get into the details of individual courses?
 We’ve worked with institutions across regions to develop a framework for credentialing that should allow you to provide the qualification information needed to satisfy any accreditor.

 Institutions like yours from across accrediting regions have reviewed and confirmed that this framework allows them to satisfy their accrediting body.